abap34/abap34/README.md

 ## abap34

-B4 @ [Programming Systems Group](https://www.psg.c.titech.ac.jp/), Department of Computer Science, School of Computing, Institute of Science Tokyo (formerly Tokyo Institute of Technology)
+Undergraduate student at [Programming Systems Group](https://www.psg.c.titech.ac.jp/), Department of Computer Science, School of Computing, Institute of Science Tokyo (formerly Tokyo Institute of Technology)

 Everything about computing is what I love :smile: